Back to blog

 If you want a native European solution: Efficy / SuperOffice

-Efficy (Belgian) and SuperOffice (Norwegian) are European CRMs that explicitly position on data sovereignty and native GDPR compliance.
+Efficy (Belgian) and SuperOffice (Norwegian) are European CRMs explicitly positioned on data sovereignty and native GDPR compliance.

-Strengths: 100% European hosting, simplified GDPR compliance, support in European languages, adaptation to European market specifics (VAT, legal notices, etc.).
+Strengths: 100% European hosting, simplified GDPR compliance, support in European languages, adaptation to European market specifics (VAT, legal notices).

 Limits: Less innovative on AI than US players.
 Integration ecosystem is more limited.
-Less well-known internationally — smaller community.
+Smaller community.

 3-year TCO (10-rep team): €15,000-30,000.